Nadrieril/stridi/README.md

 ```
 But then I'm not sure how to use the output without nix x)

-To hack on it, just run `nix-shell`, and build with `cabal build`.
+To hack on it, just run `nix-shell`, and build with `stack build`.
 This project uses haskell.nix.

+To build the tests, run `stack test` and build the output with `pdflatex` or similar.

 Todo:
 - include sample output in README